Inflation is falling, but not your electricity bill. Here's why.

 "If you're a consumer it's kind of confusing," he said.
 "Consumers look at gasoline, and say, well, gasoline's come down, why am I still paying more money for heat and power?"

-Power costs vary across the nation, with the average cost of electricity in New England double that of the cheapest region, the Mountain West.
-New Englanders should see a typical monthly bill of about $180 this summer, the EIA predicted — $14 higher than last year.
+Power costs vary across the nation, with the average cost of electricity in New England being double that of the cheapest region — the Mountain West.
+New Englanders should see a typical monthly bill of about $180 this summer, the EIA predicted, which is $14 higher than last year.

 By contrast, the Southeast is predicted to see a slight drop in monthly bills, to about $187, or $8 lower than last year, because the EIA expects a cooler summer in the region, which means lower air-conditioner usage.